libis/dataverse_api/README.md

-# Dataverse
+# Dataverse API gem

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/dataverse`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+This gem wraps the Dataverse API in a set of Ruby classes.
+You can use the classes to perform the API calls and process the result on the Ruby objects.
+It builds upon the rest-client gem to perform the low-level REST API calls.
+For more information about Dataverse and the API, see https://dataverse.org/ and https://guides.dataverse.org/en/latest/api/index.html

 ## Installation